-- 1. Apply the parking brake. - 2.
-In cold weather, turn off all electrical accessories to reduce the drain on the battery. - Make sure the shift lever is in Park.
+Automatic transmission: Make sure the shift lever is in Park.
 Press on the brake pedal. - 4.
 Without touching the accelerator pedal, turn the ignition key to the START (III) position.
 If the engine does not start right away, do not hold the key in START (III) for more than 15 seconds at a time.
 Pause for at least 10 seconds before trying again.